openequella/openequella.github.io/guides/TestingTips.md

 1. It should succeed.
 Attachment should be playable.
 1. Contribute another item with LTI, details as follows.
 1. Just check that it is playable.
-1. In Equella create an LTI Consumer.
+1. In openEQUELLA create an LTI Consumer.
 1. In Moodle go to SiteAdministration/plugins/plugins overview/LTI/Settings.
 1. Start to add an external tool configuration.
-1. Make up a ToolName, then point the ToolBaseURL to one of the LTI items you just contributed in Equella.
+1. Make up a ToolName, then point the ToolBaseURL to one of the LTI items you just contributed in openEQUELLA.
-1. Set the ConsumerKey and SharedSecret to match the Equella settings, then Save.
+1. Set the ConsumerKey and SharedSecret to match the openEQUELLA settings, then Save.
 1. Still in Moodle, go to a Course and click AddActivityOrResource/ExternalTool.
 1. Fill in details as follows, then Save.
 ```